Learn more about becoming an Inland Rail supplier.

 Representatives from Inland Rail and our major contractors attend these events to discuss our projects and upcoming supply opportunities.

 Supplier identification agencies, industry associations, professional bodies, local chambers of commerce and business organisations are another potential source of referral to our team.

 When planning contracting strategies, we seek advice from businesses which are members of these networks to identify suppliers who potentially have the capability and experience to meet our needs.

 Supply opportunities are also promoted through some of these networks, where appropriate.

 Local and regional business networks are a source of advice and education for local businesses when developing their capability and competitiveness.

-Inland Rail is also a member of Supply Nation and uses online business directories to proactively identify capable Indigenous businesses that may be able to participate in our supply chain.
+Inland Rail is also a member of Supply Nation and uses online business directories to proactively identify capable First Nations businesses that may be able to participate in our supply chain.

 Inland Rail is committed to ensuring fairness in all its procurement activities.
 We have appointed O’Connor Marsden and Associates as independent probity advisors.
 They work with us to ensure the process for every tender is fair and robust.

 Do you have questions or queries about probity?
 Contact our Probity Advisor.

 Over three days in June at the Melbourne Convention & Exhibition Centre, more than 500 rail professionals from across the globe gathered at the premier technical event on the Australasian rail calendar, the Conference on Railway Excellence (CORE).